intel-secl/docs/product-guides/Foundational & Workload Security.md

 Added in the Intel® SecL-DC 1.5 release, Application Integrity allows any files and folders on a Linux host system to be included in the Chain of Trust integrity measurements.
 These measurements are attested by the Verification Service along with the other platform measurements, and are included in determining the host’s overall Trust status.
 The measurements are performed by a measurement agent called tbootXM, which is built into initrd during Trust Agent installation.
 Because initrd is included in other Trusted Computing measurements, this allows Intel® SecL-DC to carry the Chain of Trust all the way to the Linux filesystem.

-#### Workload Confidentiality for Virtual Machines and Containers
+#### Workload Confidentiality for Containers

-Added in the Intel® SecL-DC 1.6 release, Workload Confidentiality allows virtual machine and container images to be encrypted at rest, with key access tied to platform integrity attestation.
-Because security attributes contained in the platform integrity attestation report are used to control access to the decryption keys, this feature provides both protection for at-rest data, IP, code, etc in container or virtual machine images, and also enforcement of image-owner-controlled placement policies.
+Added in the Intel® SecL-DC 1.6 release, Workload Confidentiality allows container images to be encrypted at rest, with key access tied to platform integrity attestation.
+Because security attributes contained in the platform integrity attestation report are used to control access to the decryption keys, this feature provides both protection for at-rest data, IP, code, etc in container, and also enforcement of image-owner-controlled placement policies.
 When decryption keys are released, they are sealed to the physical TPM of the host that was attested, meaning that only a server that has successfully met the policy requirements for the image can actually gain access.

 Workload Confidentiality begins with the Workload Policy Manager (WPM) and a qcow2 or container image that needs to be protected.
 The WPM is a lightweight application that will request a new key from the Key Broker, use that key to encrypt the image, and generate an Image Flavor.
 The image owner will then upload the encrypted image to their desired image storage service (for example, OpenStack Glance or a local container registry), and the image ID from the image storage will be uploaded along with the Image Flavor to the Intel® SecL Workload Service.
 When that image is used to launch a new VM or container, the Workload Agent will intercept the VM or container start and request the decryption key for that image from the Workload Service.
 The Workload Service will use the image ID and the Image Flavor to find the key transfer URL for the appropriate Key Broker, and will query the Verification Service for the latest Platform Integrity trust attestation report for the host.
 The Key Broker will use the attestation report to determine whether the host meets the policy requirements for the key transfer, and to verify that the report is signed by a Verification Service known to the Broker.
 If the report is genuine and meets the policy requirements, the image decryption key is sealed using an asymmetric key from that host’s TPM, and sent back to the Workload Service.
 The Workload Service then caches the key for 5 minutes (to avoid performance issues for multiple rapid launch requests; note that these keys are still wrapped using a sealing key unique to the hosts TPM, so multiple hosts would require multiple keys even for an identical image) and return the wrapped key to the Workload Agent on the host, which then uses the host TPM to unseal the image decryption key.
 The key is then used to create a new LUKS volume, and the image is decrypted into this volume.